wix/react-native-navigation/docs/top-level-api.md

     left: { // optional, define if you want a drawer from the left
       screen: 'example.FirstSideMenu', // unique ID registered with Navigation.registerScreen
       passProps: {}, // simple serializable object that will pass as props to all top screens (optional)
-      disableOpenGesture: false // can the drawer be opened with a swipe instead of button (optional, Android only) },
+      disableOpenGesture: false, // can the drawer be opened with a swipe instead of button (optional, Android only)
+      percentOfScreenWidth: 0.8, // default: 0.8, valid values: 0-1.
+How many procent of the screen size the drawer should take in width. (optional, Android only)
+    },
     right: { // optional, define if you want a drawer from the right
       screen: 'example.SecondSideMenu', // unique ID registered with Navigation.registerScreen
       passProps: {} // simple serializable object that will pass as props to all top screens (optional)
-      disableOpenGesture: false // can the drawer be opened with a swipe instead of button (optional, Android only) },
+      disableOpenGesture: false, // can the drawer be opened with a swipe instead of button (optional, Android only)
+      percentOfScreenWidth: 0.8, // default: 0.8, valid values: 0-1.
+How many procent of the screen size the drawer should take in width. (optional, Android only)
+    },
     style: { // ( iOS only )
       drawerShadow: true, // optional, add this if you want a side menu drawer shadow